Proparacaine Prescribing Information

-Generic Name: Proparacaine hydrochloride
+Generic name: proparacaine hydrochloride

-Dosage Form: ophthalmic solution
+Dosage form: ophthalmic solution

-Proparacaine Hydrochloride Ophthalmic Solution USP, 0.5% is a topical anesthetic prepared as a sterile aqueous ophthalmic solution.
-The active ingredient is represented by the following structural formula:
+Proparacaine hydrochloride is designed chemically as 2-(Diethylamino)ethyl 3-amino-4-propoxybenzoate monohydrochloride.
+The active ingredient is represented by the structural formula:

 Proparacaine - Clinical Pharmacology

-The main site of anesthetic action is the nerve cell membrane where Proparacaine interferes with the large transient increase in the membrane permeability to sodium ions that is normally produced by a slight depolarization of the membrane.
-As the anesthetic action progressively develops in a nerve, the threshold for electrical stimulation gradually increases and the safety factor for conduction decreases.
-When this action is sufficiently well developed, block of conduction is produced.
+The main site of anesthetic action is the nerve cell membrane where proparacaine interferes with the large transient increase in the membrane permeability to sodium ions that is normally produced by a slight depolarization of the membrane.
+As the anesthetic action progressively develops in a nerve, the threshold for electrical stimulation gradually increases and the safety factor for conduction decreases; when this action is sufficiently well developed, block of conduction is produced.

-The exact mechanism whereby Proparacaine and other local anesthetics influence the permeability of the cell membrane is unknown; however, several studies indicate that local anesthetics may limit sodium ion permeability by closing the pores through which the ions migrate in the lipid layer of the nerve cell membrane.
+The exact mechanism whereby proparacaine and other local anesthetics influence the permeability of the cell membrane is unknown; however, several studies indicate that local anesthetics may limit sodium ion permeability by closing the pores through which the ions migrate in the lipid layer of the nerve cell membrane.
 This limitation prevents the fundamental change necessary for the generation of the action potential.

 Indications and Usage for Proparacaine

-Proparacaine hydrochloride ophthalmic solution is indicated for topical anesthesia in ophthalmic practice.
+Proparacaine Hydrochloride Ophthalmic Solution is indicated for topical anesthesia in ophthalmic practice.
 Representative ophthalmic procedures in which the preparation provides good local anesthesia include measurement of intraocular pressure (tonometry), removal of foreign bodies and sutures from the cornea, conjunctival scraping in diagnosis and gonioscopic examination; it is also indicated for use as a topical anesthetic prior to surgical operations such as cataract extraction.

 This preparation is contraindicated in patients with known hypersensitivity to any component of the solution.

-NOT FOR INJECTION - FOR TOPICAL OPHTHALMIC USE ONLY
+NOT FOR INJECTION.
+FOR TOPICAL OPHTHALMIC USE ONLY.

 Proparacaine should be used cautiously and sparingly in patients with known allergies, cardiac disease, or hyperthyroidism.
-The long-term toxicity of Proparacaine is unknown; prolonged use may possibly delay wound healing.
+The long-term toxicity of proparacaine is unknown; prolonged use may possibly delay wound healing.
 Although exceedingly rare with ophthalmic application of local anesthetics, it should be borne in mind that systemic toxicity (manifested by central nervous system stimulation followed by depression) may occur.